Fluffy Vegan Hot Cross Buns

 - Maple syrup: This is for the wash at the end!

-Overview: how to make vegan hot cross buns
+Overview: how to make vegan hot cross buns step by step

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.